Strategic Planning and Budget Advisory Committee

 - Develops guidelines for setting planning and budgeting priorities.

-The Strategic Planning and Budget Advisory Committee’s (SPBAC) membership is comprised of twenty-one voting members and twelve ex-officio non-voting members.
+The Strategic Planning and Budget Advisory Committee’s (SPBAC) membership is comprised of twenty-one voting members and thirteen (13) ex-officio non-voting members.

 a.
 Eleven of the voting members are faculty: the Chair of the Faculty; six faculty elected by the general faculty for staggered, three-year terms; three faculty selected by the Chair of the Faculty in consultation with the President for three-year rotating terms; and the SPBAC chair.
 The SPBAC chair is appointed by the President in consultation with the Chair of the Faculty for a two-year term.
 The President and Chair of the Faculty may also select a SPBAC co-chair from the existing SPBAC membership; under such circumstances, the co-chairs have one shared vote.
 SPBAC chairs must have served at least one year on the committee prior to appointment as chair.
 The SPBAC chair may be re-appointed for one additional term, with the consent of a majority of SPBAC voting members.

-b.
+c.
 The remaining ten voting members are appointed: two deans, two representatives from the President’s cabinet, and two non-faculty staff are appointed by the President for three-year rotating terms.
-Representatives of the following governing organizations, Classified Staff Council, Appointed Professionals Advisory Council, and Graduate and Professional Student Council and the President of the Associated Students of the University of Arizona (who automatically sits on SPBAC) serve at the will of their governing organizations.
+Representatives of the Classified Staff Council, Appointed Professionals Advisory Council, Graduate and Professional Student Council and the President of the Associated Students of the University of Arizona (who automatically sits on SPBAC) serve at the will of their governing organizations.